jeremytammik/tbc/a/2019_cefsharp_roundtrip.md

 ####<a name="4"></a> Chromium Browser Js Round Trip Callback

+Next step: round-trip callback:
-To make a callback from c# function to the browser, you just need an instance of the browser, and a function in the javascript code that will be called.
+To make a callback from C# function to the browser, you just need an instance of the browser, and a function in the javascript code that will be called.

-here is an edited index.html
+Here is an edited index.html with such a function to call:

 <pre class="prettyprint">
 &lt;html&gt;